Jovica Stanišić: Professional career

-With the breakup of Yugoslavia, a new agency State Security Service (Resor državne bezbednosti or RDB) was formed in March 1991.
-He served as the deputy of head Zoran Janaćković within the newly established State Security Service (RDB) of the Ministry of Internal Affairs of Serbia throughout 1991.
+With the breakup of Yugoslavia, a new agency State Security Directorate (Resor državne bezbednosti or RDB) was formed in March 1991.
+He served as the deputy of head Zoran Janaćković within the newly established State Security Directorate of the Ministry of Internal Affairs of Serbia throughout 1991.
 Despite being a deputy, he was widely seen as de facto head of the agency.
 On 1 January 1992, he was appointed as the Head of the agency while the Minister of Internal Affairs was Zoran Sokolović.
 He stayed on that position until 26 October 1998.
 During that time, he also served as Assistant Minister of Internal Affairs of Serbia.

 In the beginning of the Yugoslav Wars, State Security Service under Stanišić established linked paramilitary units, including the Serb Volunteer Guard (Arkan's Tigers), Special Operations Unit (Red Berets) and Scorpions.
 Allegedly, they were established for the purpose of undertaking special military actions in Croatia (Serb-controlled Republic of Serbian Krajina) and Bosnia and Herzegovina, intended to forcibly remove non-Serbs from those areas.
 It was later made public in 2018 that western Bosnia was in fact the main focus of Stanišić's military operations and that he and Franko Simatović commanded regional forces during the ‘Pauk’ (‘Spider’) operation in Cazinska Krajina, Bosnia between 1994 and 1995.
-A map showing 30 command posts which Stanišić had set up in western Bosnia had been secretly intercepted from his command office in the village of Magarcevacas, Croatia as well.
+A map showing 30 command posts which Stanišić had set up in western Bosnia had been secretly intercepted from his command office in the village of Magarčevac, Croatia, as well.

 These secret paramilitary units were trained in various training centers and were then deployed to locations in Croatia and Bosnia where they were subordinated to other "Serb Forces", in particular the local Serb Territorial Defence.
 Many of the recruits were veteran criminals, including Arkan, who was SDB's assassin responsible for many hits across Western Europe in the 1970s and 1980s.